 Advisory vs. Brokerage Accounts.
 If a retail client has both an advisory and a brokerage account, it may be in the best interest of the client to purchase IPO securities in the brokerage account.
-The client would pay the same offering price for the securities irrespective of which type of account is selected for the purchase.
+The client would pay the same offering price ADV Part 2A Appendix 1 for the securities irrespective of which type of account is selected for the purchase.
 However, in a brokerage account no additional charges (in the form of commissions) would be incurred until the time the securities are sold, while in an advisory account the client would incur assets under management fees that could exceed the amount of such commissions depending on the length of the holding period.
 The risk of this disadvantage occurring is increased by Stephens' policy against flipping, which is designed to encourage longer holding periods.

 Offerings with Less Demand.
 Based on Stephens' previously described allocation process, there is a potential that a retail account that does not frequently participate in IPOs may have a greater opportunity to participate in IPOs that prove to be in less demand, particularly if Stephens receives a relatively large allocation for placement with its retail clients.
-Although Stephens, and its FCs, have limited ability to predict client demand for an IPO in advance of the pricing and effectiveness of the offering, certain of the criteria utilized in allocations to larger, more experienced retail accounts in connection with high demand offerings.
+Although Stephens, and its FCs, have limited ability to predict client demand for an IPO in advance of the pricing and effectiveness of the offering, certain of the criteria utilized in allocating shares, such as previous IPO experience and favoring larger allocations, may result in more favorable allocations to larger, more experienced retail accounts in connection with high demand offerings.
 On the other hand, these factors would be expected to have less of an impact with respect to offerings where there is less demand from retail clients relative to the size of the retail allocation Stephens receives.
 It is likely, although certainly not guaranteed, that IPOs for which there is high demand relative to supply will perform better in the post-offering market-place for at least some period of time.